HowDoIGitHelp/CMSC23MDNotes/mdNotes/functional_programming/functional_programming_basics.md

 ```

 Here `plus` is a higher level function that accepts a single argument `x` and produces the closure `(\y -> x + y)`.
-This expression is a direct implementation of the following lambda calculus abstraction:
+This expression is a direct implementation of the following lambda calculus abstraction[^plus].

 $$
 \text{plus}=\lambda x.\lambda y. \text{add }x y